Aging & Health A to Z

 Delirium is a true medical emergency.
 For this reason, you must get immediate professional attention and treatment.
 The main goal of treatment is to identify and correct the underlying causes of the syndrome using tests described in the Diagnosis and Tests section.
 Your healthcare provider will:

 - identify the condition and the specific cause as quickly as possible

 - manage agitation or disruptive behavior

-- provide general supportive care.
+- provide general supportive care

 Care for older people with delirium involves special hospital care with careful attention to medical, environmental, and social situations.
-Delirious patients are particularly vulnerable to medical complications such as dehydration or malnutrition, pressure ulcers, joint stiffness, constipation or wetting the bed because they aren’t able to move around much or because of reduced consciousness.
+Delirious patients are particularly vulnerable to medical complications such as dehydration or malnutrition, pressure ulcers, joint stiffness, constipation, or wetting the bed because they aren’t able to move around much or because of reduced consciousness.
 These complications often result in poor outcomes.

-Non-drug Management and Therapies for Delirium
+Non-pharmacologic Management and Therapies for Delirium

 If an infection, pain, or other medical condition has been identified as a precipitating factor, ensure that it has been treated adequately.